 Prerequisite: Grade of C or better in CPSC 220 or equivalent.
 This course develops an overview of the challenges of developing and applying analytics for insight and decision-making.
 Examples and cases will come from customer relation management, price modeling, social media analytics, location analysis and other business domains.

-Computer Science Course Offerings for the Data Science Minor
+Computer Science Course Offerings for the Data Sciences Minor

 Computer Science course offerings will be found under the 4 letter code of CPSC in the course listings.